 In the United Kingdom, the National Health Service (NHS) Centre for Reviews and Dissemination, University of York, published a systematic review of water fluoridation in the year 2000.
 After searching through the medical literature, they included 26 studies in their analysis, all of which were considered to be of “low” to “moderate” quality.
 They concluded, “Overall, no clear association between water fluoridation and incidence or mortality of bone cancers, thyroid cancer, or all cancers was found.”
 However, they also noted, “Given the level of interest surrounding the issue of public water fluoridation, it is surprising to find that little high quality research has been undertaken.”

 The National Research Council issued an update of its 1993 review in early 2006.
 While the review included some new data, the results of this report were essentially the same: “On the basis of the committee’s collective consideration of data from humans, genotoxicity assays, and studies of mechanisms of actions in cell systems, the evidence on the potential of fluoride to initiate or promote cancers, particularly of the bone, is tentative and mixed.”

 The general consensus among the reviews done to date is that there is no strong evidence of a link between water fluoridation and cancer.
-However, the last of these reviews was published in 2006.
-Several of the reviews noted that further studies are needed to clarify the possible link.
+However, several of the reviews noted that further studies are needed to clarify the possible link.